99kaits/tomochan/README.md

 ![silly mario banner that says "i am a placeholder: SUPER MARIO BANNER" and the picture is a bunch of fucked up marios in gm_construct](static/banners/placeholderbanner.png)
 # tomochan

-some type of imageboard (images not implemented yet) using python/flask, and sqlite VERY WIP DO NOT USE
+some type of imageboard using python/flask, and sqlite VERY WIP DO NOT USE

 TODO URGENT: